-Records requests or information on requesting records for Eastern Shore Community College should be directed to Cynthia Allen, Vice President of Finance and Administration.
-She can be reached at Eastern Shore Community College, 29300 Lankford Highway, Melfa, VA 23410; 757.789.1768; callen@es.vccs.edu.
+Records requests or information on requesting records for Eastern Shore Community College should be directed to Annette Edwards, Vice President of Finance and Administration.
+She can be reached at Eastern Shore Community College, 29300 Lankford Highway, Melfa, VA 23410; 757.789.1768; aedwards@es.vccs.edu.

-Cover design by Student Photography Club, SNAP.
+Cover design by SNAP Member, Matthew Goldstein.